atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 kubectl delete -f with-affinity.yaml
 ```

-If you used the provided terraform to create an IKS cluster, and the IKS cluster was used solely by you for this exercise, you can run the following command to destroy the cluster:
+If you used the provided terraform to create an IKS cluster, and the IKS cluster was used solely by you for this exercise, you can run the following command from the ```./terraform``` directory to destroy the cluster:

 ```
 terraform destroy